Gemini Summer: Plot

-The tale of two young brothers who spend all their time together and enjoy the summer playing like any little boys would do.
+The tale of two young brothers who spend all their time together and enjoy the summer playing like any little boy would do.
 They would go to their fort that no one knew about and spend all day talking about their dreams.
 They had their routine and they would stick to it every day until there came a point in time when Beau was embarrassed to be around his family, more so his father this embarrassment came from the fact that his father pumped septic tanks for a living.
-Although Beau spent less time with his family he still promised Danny that he would go to the fort every Sunday, and they always did no matter what.
+Although Beau spent less time with his family, he still promised Danny that he would go to the fort every Sunday, and they always did no matter what.

-One night the boys were playing outside near the pit that Old Man River had dug when suddenly Beau fell into the pit and a pole went right though his chest.
+One night, the boys were playing outside near the pit that Old Man River had dug when suddenly Beau fell into the pit and a pole went right through his chest.
 Mrs. River came running when she heard the screams from Danny.
 This was an extremely difficult time for the River family and they all took the time to grieve together.

 A few months after Beau's death, a hurt stray golden retriever wandered into the yard.
-Danny wanted nothing to do with this animal as it reminded him too much of his brother and to Danny’s surprise Mrs. River wanted to keep the dog to help the dog get better.
-After a week of the dog getting better Danny decided that he wanted to keep the dog when he looked into the dogs eyes and could have sworn he could see his brother Beau looking back at him.
-From this time on Danny spent every day with the dog doing all the brotherly things him and Beau used to do.
-Danny tried to tell his parents that Beau had come back in the form of a dog and it was okay to be upset, however they never did believe Danny.
+Danny wanted nothing to do with this animal as it reminded him too much of his brother and to Danny’s surprise, Mrs. River wanted to keep the dog to help it get better.
+After a week of the dog getting better, Danny decided that he wanted to keep the dog when he looked into the dog's eyes and could have sworn he could see his brother Beau looking back at him.
+From this time on, Danny spent every day with the dog doing all the brotherly things he and Beau used to do.
+Danny tried to tell his parents that Beau had come back in the form of a dog and it was okay to be upset.
+However, they never did believe Danny.

-One day Rocket bit a boy and the police wanted to take Rocket away, but Danny wouldn't have this so him and Rocket ran away to pursue the dream that Beau had always wanted.
-They ran away to go meet the famous astronaut Gus Grissom.
-In the end, Danny is returned home and is able to forever keep his dog and he believes every day that his brother really did come back in the body of this stray dog.
+One day, Rocket bit a boy and the police wanted to take Rocket away, but Danny wouldn't have this.
+So, he and Rocket ran away to pursue the dream that Beau had always wanted.
+They ran away to meet the famous astronaut Gus Grissom.
+In the end, Danny is returned home and is able to forever keep his dog.
+He believes every day that his brother really did come back in the body of this stray dog.